 So far for your art being seen.

-You can collect email addresses in an Excel document and send regular emails using the BCC option.
+You can collect email addresses in a spreadsheet document and send regular emails using the BCC option.
 Smart art sellers, however, use an email marketing tool.

 The perks of using email software are:

 From defining the ideal target audience to collecting your first email subscribers — let’s dive into how to build your email list as an artist.

 When building your email list, you want to target the right audience so you can focus on conversations with interested fans, valuable connections and potential prospects.

 For an artist or art business, your email list audiences could be: